Nuitka/Nuitka/Developer_Manual.rst

 do so.
 That bar has lifted somewhat, but it means e.g. that XML based optimization tests are not run with all Python versions.

-The list of runtime dependencies is in ``requirements.txt`` and it is for those the case, that they are not really required to be installed by the user, consider this snippet:
+The list of run time dependencies is in ``requirements.txt`` and it is for those the case, that they are not really required to be installed by the user, consider this snippet: